Krane-Apps/inspector-ai-eth-singapore-2024/README.md

     - You can install the Chrome extension by cloning this repo and loading it as an unpacked extension in Chrome.
     - We have submitted the extension for review on the Chrome Web Store, but it is currently pending approval.
 This process can take a few days.
-    - Please refer to the image below to see the current review status:

     ![Chrome Web Store Review Status](https://github.com/user-attachments/assets/00a8f9d0-db53-4c93-9541-507128031404)